 Developing relationships with team members is an added challenge for those of us running virtual companies.
 In our case, Beyond the Chaos (BTC) has clients and team members on both coasts.
 So, even figuring out meeting time zone conversions can be an issue.

 A good rule of thumb is to write how you talk, edit it first to include any nuances, then edit to be more concise.
-Even with the ability to type all you want, you still need to get to the point to avoid TLDR responses or have people ignore the email completely.
+Even with the ability to type all you want, you still need to get to the point to optimize engagement and avoid TLDR responses or have people ignore the email completely.

 When to use email